Remembering Her Roots

 “She got involved very much in environmental health dealing with buildings and mold and things that are made out of chemicals,” Hall said.
 “She was real big in that, especially when Grand Forks went through the flood back in 1997.
 She was really concerned about how buildings were going to become mold-infested from the water, and how that was going to affect people.”

 As a tribute to Linda and her wonderful gift, the UND SMHS will name the Linda L. Redmann Pathology Research Lab in the new building.

 Linda gave to a number of other charities as well, not only in North Dakota, but also South Carolina, Georgia, and Arizona.

 “She was a very caring person,” Hall said.
 “She loved North Dakota ethics, and how people were back here.”

-Over the years, students at the University of North Dakota have benefited immensely thanks to thoughtful planning done by alumni and friends of UND like Linda Redmann.
+Students at the University of North Dakota have benefited immensely thanks to thoughtful gift planning from alumni like Linda.